geeknik/scada-scanner/README.md

 3. Vulns from vulnx are merged with local findings and marked with `source: "vulnx"`.

 If `vulnx` is missing or unreachable, the scanner silently falls back to the local database.
+Local database entries are periodically refreshed from vulnx searches for core protocols (captured in this repo snapshot) and are tagged with `source: "local_db"`.

 ## Testing